thumbliner/thumbliner/small-talk.md

 The standard.<br>

 Aren’t you outraged by `insert headline`?
-Yes, generally.
-Not particularly.<br>
+Generally, not particularly.<br>

-Do you even remember what happened in `insert millennia` B.C.?
+But do you even remember what happened in `insert millennia` B.C.?
 No. What about it?<br>

 You should read about it.